 When wanting to find the perfect dimmer for LED lighting, one has to look at the specifications of both the light source and driver (transformer) as well as the dimmer.

-Trailing edge, however, is the most popular dimmer with LED light sources, but as many LED lamps are designed for use in existing installations, manufacturers often meet the market with LED lamps that handles a leading edge dimmer.
+Trailing edge, however, is the most popular dimmer with LED light sources, but as many LED lamps are designed for use in existing installations, manufacturers often meet the market with LED lamps that handle a leading edge dimmer.

 So the short answer, when it comes to finding the perfect dimmer for LED retrofit lamps, is; most LED lamps can be dimmed with both solutions, but the trailing edge dimmer will be capable of handling more stable dimming of the LED product versus the leading edge dimmer.